Vityacv/fearservmod/README.md

 F.E.A.R.
 Extraction Point<br>
 F.E.A.R.
 Perseus Mandate

-Players can use "Call vote" -> "Next map" or "New map" to select specific map (for scroll list use PageUp/PageDown)<br>
+Players can use "Call vote" -> "Next map" or "New map" to select specific map (to scroll list use PageUp/PageDown)<br>

 #### Additional options in ServerOptionsXXXX.txt for all type of game servers:
 1. Fix AI for custom user maps